Gammerdinger/Introduction_to_Unix_and_programming/Basics_of_for_loops/README.md

 #### *$(seq START END)*

-There are a variety of ways of setting the range with which you want your *for* loop to interate over.

 -`$(seq START END)` This uses the `seq` command in *bash* to create a sequence with an increment size of one.
 The following *for* loop gives the same output as the previous *for* loop.

 ```